koderisch/angular-ngrx-tasks/README.md

-# Angular with NgRx - simple task manager
+# Angular with NgRx - Simple Task Manager in TypeScript

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.5.

+The aim was to explore Angular with NgRx using Effects for data retrieval and storage in both Mongo and PostgreSQL databases.
+This project is in currently still progress.

 ## Development server